fzenke/pub2015orchestrated/README.md

 In the following we will assume that you have git installed and up and running on your system.
 Moreover, you have all dependencies to compile Auryn installed.

-To download and compile Auryn do the following:
+### Download and compile Auryn

+In essence do the following:
 ```
 $ cd ~
 $ git clone https://github.com/fzenke/auryn.git